 \section{SUMMARY}

 We presented the first results of a realistic radiative MHD simulation of the Sun's uppermost convection zone and atmosphere.
-The control equations of this simulation consider radiative transfer in the lower solar atmosphere, and account for optically thin radiation and field-aligned thermal conduction in the corona.
-This allows for realistic modeling of the thermodynamics of coronal plasma, hence a direct and quantitative comparison between synthetic observables and actual observations.
-The large vertical domain spanning from the upper most convection zone to over 100\,Mm in the corona allows this simulation to self-consistently account for the coupling between difference layers of the solar atmosphere though magnetic field, mass and energy flows in a single simulation domain.
-We studied the self-consistently maintained quiet Sun corona and the formation of strong solar active regions though magnetic flux emergence.
-The results presented in this paper are summarized as following.
+The control equations of this simulation consider radiative transfer in the lower solar atmosphere and take into account optically thin radiation and field-aligned thermal conduction in the corona.
+This allows for realistic modeling of thermodynamic properties of coronal plasma, hence a direct and quantitative comparison between synthetic observables and actual observations.
+The large vertical domain spanning from the uppermost convection zone to over 100\,Mm in the corona allows this simulation to properly account for the coupling between difference layers of the solar atmosphere though magnetic field and mass and energy flows in a single simulation domain.
+We studied the self-consistently maintained quiet Sun corona and the formation of strong solar active regions through magnetic flux emergence.
+The results presented in this paper are summarized as follows.